Back to Insights

 The Bottom Line: AI Dialers Are the Future (and They're Legal)

-As AI becomes central to sales workflows, understanding the legal and practical frameworks behind phone dialers is critical.
+In 2026, with AI now central to everyday sales workflows, understanding the legal and practical frameworks behind phone dialers is more critical than ever.
 AI dialers are not robocalls—they’re smarter, more targeted, and if deployed with best practices, perfectly compliant.

 Laxis gives you that peace of mind—with performance to match.